ICJIA/ipsumify-2025/README.md

 # Ipsumify

-A modern, browser-based markdown placeholder text generator.
+A modern, browser-based Lorem Ipsum markdown generator.
 This tool helps developers and writers create structured markdown content for testing and layout purposes.

 ## Features